 If you’re wondering how to protect yourself from ID theft, here’s how to start.

 Unfortunately, criminals aren’t going to limit their activities to just one method of fraud.
-With there being more than one way for your identity to be stolen, you need to take even more precautionary measures to protect yourself.
+With more than one way for your identity to be stolen, you need to take even more preventive measures to protect yourself.

 Here are four different types of identity theft you should be aware of: